Rade58/next-postgres-playground/README.md

+# REPO MADE ONLY FOR MY LEARNING AND MY PRACTICING PURPOSES

-# WHAT I'M GOING TO DO
+IDEAS OR WHAT AM I GOING TO DO:

 - EXPLORE AND PRACTICE SQL